Drew-Kim/DamageInspection/README.md

 - Totalled 3000 - 3500 images in total
 - Images are split into labels: undamaged_box, damaged_box, opened_box
 - The majority of the images are public datasets found online, while the remaining images are gathered from UNIS/created at home
-- Due to the 10-week time constraint, the requirement of public datasets was necessary to guarantee the accuracy and correctness of the YOLOV8 model.
+- Due to the 10-week time constraint, the requirement of public datasets was necessary for the YOLOV8 model
+- This was accomplished via RoboFlow in order to strengthen the models accuracy when trained

 ## Hardware Usage